MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-14-configure-refiners-for-faceted-navigation.md

 Here we go!

-1. On your  *authoring site* , on the **Site Settings** page, click **Search Schema**.
+1. On your *authoring site*, on the **Site Settings** page, select **Search Schema**.

      ![Search Schema](../media/OTCSP_SearchSchema.png)

-2. In the **Managed property** field, type the name of the refiner-enabled managed property to which you want to map a crawled property, and then click the arrow button.
-In our Contoso scenario, we'll type  *RefinableInt01*  .
+2. In the **Managed property** field, type the name of the refiner-enabled managed property to which you want to map a crawled property, and then select the arrow button.
+In our Contoso scenario, we'll enter *RefinableInt01*.

      ![Refiner Enabled Managed Property](../media/OTCSP_RefinableInt01.png)